GeorgeOfGithub/AlgoData/week5.md

 t is added as the next element in the array.

 ## 4.3
-now t is added after x, but t.next is t again and therefore it doesnt work
+now t is added after x, but t.next is t again and therefore it doesnt work, because t.next points to itself.

 ## 6.1
 We go through each entity in the linked list and see if x is lower than the number and x.next is higher or equal to the number and if that is true then we say x.next is the new number and x.next.next is equal to the earlier x.next